manofgod747/The-Fundamental-Principles-of-Law/README.md

 It is forbidden to trespass on others freedom.

 § 6
-Trespassings are punishable by isolation and rehabilitation, or exile.
+Trespassings are punishable by isolation and rehabilitation, or exile, or death.

 § 7
 Decisions are made on the basis of factual evidence and logical inference.